christiangoran/crypto-tracker-backend/README.md

 Built using Django and Django REST framework, the backend infrastructure offers a secure, scalable, and efficient solution to manage vast amounts of data related to cryptocurrencies.
 The system is engineered to cater to both novice users and seasoned traders, providing them with up-to-date information and an interactive platform to track their favorite digital currencies.

-This was my 5th and last project as part of Code Institutes course in Full Stack Software Development.
+This was my 5th and last learning project as part of Code Institutes course in Full Stack Software Development.

 ## Table of Contents